younhyungchae/Landuse_Ratio/README.md

 # Landuse Ratio Estimation
 This project estimates the landuse ratio of the single satellite image.
 This project is based on GeoChat.
 The model is trained to directly estimate ratio of landuse in images.
 The process is modeled as classification.
 The classification probabilities directly maps to ratio estimation.

-The model is trained with [SeasoNet](https://zenodo.org/records/5850307) dataset.

-The main difference in code implementation is [geochat/model/classifier.py](https://github.com/younhyungchae/Landuse_Ratio/blob/a30faa2690b3d306bff5aa00368ce8faf9397045/geochat/model/classifier.py) and https://github.com/younhyungchae/Landuse_Ratio/blob/a30faa2690b3d306bff5aa00368ce8faf9397045/geochat/train/train_classifier.py
+The main difference in code implementation is [geochat/model/classifier.py](https://github.com/younhyungchae/Landuse_Ratio/blob/a30faa2690b3d306bff5aa00368ce8faf9397045/geochat/model/classifier.py) and [geochat/train/train_classifier.py](https://github.com/younhyungchae/Landuse_Ratio/blob/a30faa2690b3d306bff5aa00368ce8faf9397045/geochat/train/train_classifier.py).

 |Classes|
 |-----------|
 |Residential|